B4C0Nop/B4C0Nop.github.io/UpxTut.md

 Packers, also called runtime packers or self-extracting archives, are software that unpack themselves in memory when executed.
 This technique is sometimes referred to as executable compression, and it was originally invented to make files smaller so users wouldn’t have to unpack them manually.
 For more info, check out [Malwarebytes](https://www.malwarebytes.com/blog/news/malware/2017/03/explained-packer-crypter-and-protector).

+We'll start with a minimal C program that prompts the user for a password and compares it to a hardcoded string `flag{bacon}` This will be our test program for packing and unpacking.

 Source Code:

 ```c